Dynalon/Rainy/docs/SYNC.md

 The client MAY use the `include_notes` parameters to get the full note body in this request.
 When using the `since` parameter, client SHOULD set the `include_notes` parameter to `true`, since the note's body has to be transfered at some point in the syncing process.

 **NOTE**: The `since` parameter is somewhat redundant, as the `latest-sync-revision` is send by the client and usually should equal to the value in `since`.
 For historic reasons, `since` has precedence  over `latest-sync-revision`.
-Nonetheless, the fields should be equal with every client request anyways.
+Nonetheless, the fields should be equal with every client request anyways for compatibility reasons.
+For future releases and API versions, dropping of the `since` parameter in favor of the `latests-sync-revision` parameter is advised.

 2) Server reponds with any changed notes

 The server now checks the `since` parameter and responds with a list of notes for which `last-sync-revision` is *GREATER THAN* the revision specified in the `since` / `latest-sync-revision` parameter.
 The server also sends his own value of the server-side global revision counter `latest-sync-revision` (which might only be equal (which means both sides are in sync) or higher (which means the client is out-of-sync) than the one sent by the client) in the response.
+The client adapts the server-sent `latest-sync-revision` to be his new, own global repository revision once the sync is successfull and complete.

 3) Client retrieves any updated notes from the server

-If the list of notes retrieved is non-empty, there a notes on the server which are newer (have a higher `last-sync-revision` on the remote note than the local note).
+If the list of notes retrieved is non-empty, there are notes on the server which are newer (have a higher `last-sync-revision` on the remote note than the local global repository revision).
 If the client had specified the `include_notes=true` parameter on the first request, it can directly use the notes data retrieved to update its local notes.
 Else, it must now repeat the first request using the `include_notes=true` parameter, or retrieve each note one-by-one through the /api/1.0/notes/<id> call (not recommended as this produces lots of HTTP requests and thus overhead).
 The best way is to set `?since=rev&include_notes=true` on the very first request, since all transfered notes are newer and therefore the body is required anyways.

-4) The clients sends all notes updates to the server
+4) The clients sends all note updates to the server

-???

-3) Clients
+END OF DOCUMENTATION - please contribute to complete this documentation.